Tiv people

-Tiv (or Tiiv) are a Tivoid ethnic group.
+Tiv (or Tiiv) are a Niger-Congo ethnic group.
 They constitute approximately 2.4% of Nigeria's total population, and number over 5 million individuals throughout Nigeria and Cameroon.

-The Tiv language is spoken by about 5 million people in Nigeria with a few speakers in Cameroon.
-Most of the language's Nigerian speakers are found in Benue, Taraba, Nasarawa, Plateau, Cross rivers, Adamawa, Kaduna, and Abuja States.
+The Tiv language is spoken by over 5 million people in Nigeria, with a few speakers in Cameroon.
+Most of the language's Nigerian speakers are found in Benue, Taraba, Nasarawa, Plateau, Cross River, Adamawa, Kaduna, Niger, Kogi and the Federal Capital Territory Abuja.
 The language is a branch of Benue–Congo and ultimately of the Niger–Congo phylum.
-In pre-colonial times, the Fulani ethnic group referred to the Tiv as "Munchi" (also sometimes written Munshi e.g. Duggan 1932 and Ako 1981), a term not accepted by Tiv people.
-They depend on agricultural produce for commerce and sustenance.
+In pre-colonial times, the Fulani ethnic group referred to the Tiv as "Munchi" (also sometimes written Munshi e.g. Duggan, E. de C. 1932), a term not accepted by the Tiv people.

 History

+The Tiv believe they moved into their present location from the southeast of Africa.
+It is claimed that the Tiv left their Bantu kin and wandered through southern, south-central and west-central Africa before returning to the savannah lands of West African Sudan via the River Congo and Cameroon Mountains and settled at Swem, the region adjoining Cameroon and Nigeria at the beginning of 1600C.E., which was originally the Bantu cradle and home.
+"Coming down," as they put it, was in batches.
+Some moved southward across Obudu Plateau, others moved downward spreading over Mdema and Waka district which is present day central and Southern Taraba, while others moved into the Benue valley in present-day central Nigeria.
+These dispersions took place during the early 1600 CE to 1700 CE.

+Over time, as social interactions began and new migrants came into Nigeria, they mingled with Fulani at their northern axis to which they foster a relationship calling each other "Jo".
+Hence Tiv people called Fulani as Fulanijo, Fulani in turn called Tiv, Tivjo.
+The Fulani also called them Munchi, which the Tiv see as derogatory and unacceptable.